-- Each term the student successfully completes an average of 16 credits hours required for graduation. - The student selects only one major and declares the major within the first 28 hours of coursework at the College.
-The following may require additional time beyond four years: - multiple majors - adding minor(s) - changing majors, concentrations, minors, or teacher licensure areas - changing catalogs - The student needs to consult the College catalog for information on course offerings and sequencing of courses, considering annual changes in course sequencing. - The student needs to consult with his/her advisor regularly. - An occasional major, such as the education major with teacher licensure in early childhood with early childhood intervention specialist requires more than eight semesters to complete.
+- · Each term the student successfully completes an average of 16 credits hours required for graduation. - The student selects only one major and declares the major within the first 28 hours of coursework at the College.
+The following may require additional time beyond four years: - multiple majors - adding minor(s) - changing majors, concentrations, minors, or teacher licensure areas - changing catalogs - The student needs to consult the College catalog for information on course offerings and sequencing of courses, considering annual changes in course sequencing. - · The student needs to consult with his/her advisor regularly.